mike99mac/minimy-mike99mac/hardware/README.md

 is not overwhelming.
 After staining, two or three coats of Tung Oil are applied, with sanding between each coat.

 ![](parts-front-view.jpg)
-*Front view of boombox carcass and parts*
+*Front view of boombox carcase and parts*

 The next picture shows an amp on the left, a RasPi 5 and a Hifiberry “DAC HAT” to greatly improve the audio.
 Two power supplies are needed: 24V for the amp and 5V for the computer; thus